ory proxy (deprecated)

 Redirects

-Per default all default redirects will go to to [publish-url].
-You can change this behavior using the --default-redirect-url flag:
+.
+You can customize this behavior using the --default-redirect-url

 --default-redirect-url /welcome \